gitter-badger/galaxy-1/interfaces/README.md

 Every interface declared in this directory is extensible by third-party plugins.

+:info: A full guide will be available soon.

 **Still have questions?**

 [Open an issue](https://github.com/comet-platform/comet-runtime/issues) and we'll get to you as soon as possible.